andrewanggoh/instagram-account-engagement-analysis/README.md

 The technical analysis utilized:

 - **R** for data cleaning, preparation, and exploratory data analysis.
-The documentation is available here.
+Documentation is available here.
 - **Tableau** for data visualization and an interactive dashboard, which is accessible here.

 ## Caveats and Assumptions